gcallipo/RadioDSP-Pico/README.md

 A: No, a Rasberry Pico Pi 2 module is required.

 Q: If I'm not interested in Noise Reduction, is it necessary to upgrade?

 A: No, because the filters remain unchanged.

-Q: What is the difference between the old Noise Reduction and the new one?
+Q: What is the difference between the old Noise Reduction (SimpleAudioFiler08) and the new one (SimpleAudioFiler09) ?

 A: The previous Noise reduction is very simple and is based on a Median Filter which performs an arithmetic average on the acquired samples to smooth out any peaks